-- 3.1 Membership in Psychological Health Society is open to all students, staff, faculty and alumni of the University of Toronto Scarborough. - 3.2 The term of membership for the Psychological Health Society will be from September 1 August 31 each year. - 3.3 Each member shall be afforded the following rights through membership in Psychological Health Society - 3.3.1 The right to participate and vote in group elections and meetings; - 3.3.2 The right to communicate and to discuss and explore all ideas; - 3.3.3 The right to organize/engage in activities/events that are reasonable and lawful; - 3.3.4 The right to freedom from discrimination on the basis of sex, race, religion, or sexual orientation; - 3.3.5 The right to be free from censorship, control, or interference by the University on the basis of the organization's philosophy, beliefs, interests or opinions unless and until these lead to activities which are illegal or which infringe on the rights and freedoms already mentioned above; - 3.3.6 The right to distribute on campus, in a responsible way, published material provided that it is not unlawful; - 3.4 Each member shall possess the following responsibilities relative to participation in Psychological Health Society: - 3.4.1 Support the purpose of the organization; - 3.4.2 Uphold the values of the organization;
+- 3.1 Membership in YMAUT is open to all students, staff, faculty and alumni of the University of Toronto Scarborough and other UofT campuses such as the University of Toronto St. George and the University of Toronto Mississauga. - 3.2 The term of membership for the YMAUT will be from September 1 August 31 each year.
+Members are encouraged to attend 'Yoga and Meditation' events in order to learn and make use of the tools of yoga and meditation.
+The consistent practice of yoga and meditation will enhance understanding of the impact these tools can have on health and wellbeing and allow members to better share these tools and their own experiences with the larger UofT community. - 3.3 Each member shall be afforded the following rights through membership in YMAUT: - 3.3.1 The right to participate and vote in group elections and meetings; - 3.3.2 The right to communicate and to discuss and explore all ideas; - 3.3.3 The right to organize/engage in activities/events that are reasonable and lawful; - 3.3.4 The right to freedom from discrimination on the basis of sex, race, religion, or sexual orientation; - 3.3.5 The right to be free from censorship, control, or interference by the University on the basis of the organization's philosophy, beliefs, interests or opinions unless and until these lead to activities which are illegal or which infringe on the rights and freedoms already mentioned above;

-- 3.4.3 Contribute constructively to the programs and activities offered by the organization; - 3.4.4 Attend general meetings; - 3.4.5 Abide by the constitution and subsequent official organizational documents; - 3.4.6 Respect the rights of peers and fellow members; - 3.4.7 Abide by University of Toronto policies, procedures, and guidelines; - 3.4.8 Abide by the Laws of the Land, including but not limited to the Criminal Code of Canada. - 3.5 The Psychological Health Society will collect a mandatory membership fee from each member each year.
-This fee will proposed as part of the operating budget presented to general members for approval at a valid general meeting. - 3.6 The Psychological Health Society values and respects the personal information of its members.
-The Psychological Health Society secures its member's information at all times and will not supply names or other confidential information to third-parties. - 3.7 The Psychological Health Society will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.
+- 3.3.6 The right to distribute on campus, in a responsible way, published material provided that it is not unlawful; - 3.4 Each member shall possess the following responsibilities relative to participation in YMAUT: - 3.4.1 Support the purpose of the organization; - 3.4.2 Uphold the values of the organization; - 3.4.3 Contribute constructively to the programs and activities offered by the organization; - 3.4.4 Attend general meetings; - 3.4.5 Abide by the constitution and subsequent official organizational documents; - 3.4.6 Respect the rights of peers and fellow members; - 3.4.7 Abide by University of Toronto policies, procedures, and guidelines; - 3.4.8 Abide by the Laws of the Land, including but not limited to the Criminal Code of Canada.

+- 3.5 The YMAUT will collect a mandatory membership fee from each member each year.
+This fee will be proposed as part of the operating budget presented to general members for approval at a valid general meeting.

+3.6 The YMAUT values and respects the personal information of its members.
+The YMAUT secures its members' information at all times and will not supply names or other confidential information to third-parties. - 3.7 The YMAUT will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain. - 3.8 Duties: